 In this blog post, we’ll walk you through the main steps in building a persuasive business case so you can get your leaders on board for a supply chain emissions platform.

-Step 1: The case for focusing on Scope 3
+Step 1: The business case for focusing on Scope 3 emissions

 Before convincing stakeholders to align on a specific solution, you need to be on the same page about the problems you’re looking to solve.
 Begin by clearly defining how reducing supply chain emissions will have a positive impact on the organization’s bottom line.